 Final: North 56, DeLaSalle 12.

-The Polars are 3-1, and that loss — it was 39-21 to Rocori.
+The Polars are 2-2, and one of those losses was 39-21 to Rocori.
 I wouldn't call that much of a blemish on a Class 3A team's record, considering on Friday night, Rocori pounded perennial heavyweight Hutchinson 35-14.

 Bottom line: North still has speed aplenty.